How to Build Indoor Forts – Ideas with Blankets, Cardboard & More for Kids

 Instructions:

-• Choose a side of the cardboard box you want the door at.
+• Choose a side of the cardboard box where you want the door.
 On that side, draw a vertical line and two horizontal lines starting from each end of the vertical line (like a ‘c’ without curves).
 Cut along these three lines.
 The door should now swing open and shut.

 • Next, glue the pizza box cardboard onto the top of the rocket.

-• Then you will need to glue the hanging basket liner to it, upside down, to form a dome.
+• Then you will need to glue the hanging basket liner upside down to form a dome.

-• Then you will need to glue the yoghurt pots, starting with the biggest to the smallest so that it looks like the pointed nose of the rocket ship.
+• Then, you will need to glue the yoghurt pots, starting with the biggest to the smallest, so that they look like the pointed nose of a rocket ship.

 • You can cover everything with foil or decorative paper.